Table of Contents

 Other symptoms include:

-- Hyperglycemia lowers the child’s immunity rendering him/her susceptible to infection.
-Presence of glucose in urine favors the growth of microbes; candidiasis is a common presentation especially among adolescent girls.
+- Hyperglycemia: this lowers the child’s immunity and increases susceptibility to infection.
+The presence of glucose in urine favors the growth of microbes; candidiasis is a common presentation, especially among adolescent girls.

 - Generalized body malaise

-- Alterations in the osmotic milieu of the lens leads to the imbalance of aqueous and vitreous humor flow, with changes in the refractive index and visual disturbances.
-Children with longstanding hyperglycemia may present with cataracts due to hardening of the lens.
+- Alterations in the osmotic milieu of the lens lead to the imbalance of aqueous and vitreous humor flow, with changes in the refractive index and visual disturbances.
+Children with longstanding hyperglycemia may present with cataracts due to the hardening of the lens.

 Investigations of Type 1 Diabetes in Children

 To make a diagnosis of juvenile diabetes, a patient must fulfill the general diagnostic criteria for diabetes, which entail the identification of any 2 of the following findings:

 - Signs and symptoms of diabetes such as polyuria, polydipsia, and poor weight gain with a normal or minimally altered feeding pattern